-The death of third-party cookies has been long foretold.
-Ever since cookies were invented in 1994, questions have been raised over their privacy implications and potential misuse, yet they have persisted, unloved but indispensable.
-However, it seems like the death knell has finally sounded for third-party cookies, with both Apple and Google finally taking concrete steps to rein in their use.
-But given that third-party cookies and mobile Ad IDs still underpin a huge amount of the web and its economics, what will the future be like without them?
-And more importantly, will it actually be a better future than what came before?
+The demise of cookies has been long foretold.
+Ever since they were invented in 1994, questions have been raised over their privacy implications and potential misuse; yet they have persisted, unloved but indispensable.
+However, it seems like the death knell has at last sounded for third-party cookies, with both Apple and Google finally taking concrete steps to rein in their use.
+But given that third-party cookies and mobile Ad IDs still underpin a huge amount of the web and its economics, what will life be like without them?
+And more importantly, will it actually be better than it was before?

 To answer these questions, we first need to understand what’s actually going on in the world of third-party cookies and Ad IDs.
-I don’t know about you, but it’s pretty challenging keeping track of all the initiatives that the tech companies are trumpeting, and understanding what they might mean for users and businesses.
+I don’t know about you, but I find it pretty challenging to keep track of all the initiatives that the tech companies are trumpeting, and understanding what they might mean for users and businesses.
 Hence this piece, which aims to demystify some of this.
 But first, let’s remind ourselves of how we got into such a mess with third-party cookies in the first place.

 How did we get to where we are today?